 Continuous improvement is definitely dynamic.
 It requires frontline, manager, and leadership engagement in order to be successful.
 When an organization launches a continuous improvement initiative, it can be an exciting time.
 Seeing early adopters apply the methodology and getting impactful results is very rewarding and helps the effort spread throughout the organization.
 If Lean Six Sigma is applied with a static approach, it will surely fail.

-I would add that Lean Six Sigma training is definitely a sound investment in employees, and benefits both the individual and the company.
+I would add that Lean training is definitely a sound investment in employees, and benefits both the individual and the company.
 For companies, the employees will improve and streamline real processes while they are in the course.
 So, cost savings could be immediate.
 And, with solid project selection in the future, the return on investment can be very positive.

 For individuals, it’s also a wise investment.
 Gaining knowledge about solving problems will not become obsolete and these are skills that are considered a valuable asset in the job market.